thomaspoignant/go-feature-flag/docs/rollout/index.md

 Delivering powerful user experiences typically requires software teams to manage complex releases and make manual updates at inconvenient times.

-But it doesn’t have to, having a complex **rollout** strategy allows you to have lifecycle for your flags.
+But it does not have to, having a complex **rollout** strategy allows you to have lifecycle for your flags.

 ## Complex rollout strategy available